liquidg3/altair/docs/statemachine.md

          },

-         //I am making sure my executeCommand state always has a "commander" if I can offer one up, this allows us
+         //I am making sure my executeCommand state always has a "commander" if I can offer one up. the following allows us
          //to jump to the executeCommand state and have it be like it was previously
          onStateMachineWillEnterExecuteCommand: function ($e) {